UCC Research Awards 2017

 On 5th October, at a ceremony in the Aula Maxima, UCC honoured staff for their outstanding contributions to University life including advancing the research mission of the institution.
 The Awards Ceremony combined presentations and accolades to winners from three separate award schemes: Teaching & Learning, Staff Recognition and Research.

-The Research Awards acknowledged excellence in research activity across seven categories and were sponsored by Gilead Sciences Ireland, represented at the event by David Cadogan, Vice President Operations.
+The Research Awards acknowledged excellence in research activity across seven categories and were sponsored by Gilead Sciences Ireland, represented at the event by Ruth Gould, Senior Director Quality.

 Professor Anita Maguire, Vice President Research & Innovation, stated "this programme aims to recognise those researchers and research support personnel who have made exceptional and very influential research contributions, pushing boundaries, enhancing knowledge and raising the national and international profile of University College Cork.
 This programme showcases the very best of research and researchers at UCC."